hotsphink/sfink-tools/mozilla.md

     418171|5e12353100f6   Bug 1167452 - Incrementalize weakmap marking weakmap.incremental
 ```

 You can't see the colors (sorry, I should probably figure out how to do that.)
-But the first line is orange, and is the public[1] revision that my current patch stack is based on.
+But the first line is orange, and is the public<sup id="a1">[1](#f1)</sup> revision that my current patch stack is based on.
 The remaining lines are the ancestry of my current checkout.
 Note the weird format: I have it display changeset number and revision hash separated by a vertical bar because then I can double-click the hash and copy it.
 If I were smarter, I would teach my terminal to work with the normal ':' separator.

 "weakmap.incremental" is green in my terminal.
 It's a bookmark name.
 Bookmarks are my way of keeping track of multiple things I'm working on.
 They're sort of feature branches, except I have a bad habit of piling up a bunch of unrelated things in my "patch stack".
 If they start interfering with each other, I'll rebase them onto the tip of my mozilla-inbound checkout and give them their own bookmark names: